Creative Enterprise: Evolve

 - Connect –soft introductions to investors and pitch presentation showcase

-A range of the innovative businesses that took part in the latest programme, culminating in an exciting live pitch event, include the following – click through on their logos to find out more about them.
+A range of the innovative businesses taking part in the latest programme, set to culminate in an exciting live pitch event on 6th April, include the following – click through on their logos to find out more about them.

 “As demand for content from audiences around the globe continues to grow, screen-businesses can offer high-potential investment opportunities, but many investors feel they don’t have the industry expertise to take advantage of the opportunity.
 Creative England has partnered with UKBAA to collaborate on our Evolve programme and work with angel investors to share market insights, increase their understanding of the sector and connect them to ambitious businesses who are ready for investment.”